equinor/eit-robotic-avatar-two/README.md

 A base library for robots and virtual robot to help development of core functionality

 ### [Common](./common/README.md)
-Small library that defines common datatypes sent between components
+Small library that defines common data definitions sent between components

 ## Robots